 The National Health Service provides most health care to most people free of charge, but there are exceptions: prescription charges have existed since 1951 and there are a number of other services for which fees are charged.

-Sometimes the charge is because the service is not covered by the NHS, for example, providing copies of health records or producing medical reports for insurance companies, solicitors or employers.
+Sometimes the charge is because the service is not covered by the NHS, for example, insurance reports and fitness to fly letters.

 The Government’s contract with GPs covers medical services to NHS patients but not non-NHS work.
 It is important to understand that many GPs are not employed by the NHS; they are self-employed and they have to cover their costs – staff, buildings, heating, lighting, etc – in the same way as any small business.